+- Active surveillance or monitoring; what it is, who it is suitable for, advantages and drawbacks, questions to ask your doctor

+- Radical prostatectomy robotic assisted laparoscopic, laparoscopic, open and perineal; what they are, who they are suitable for, what happens, advantages and drawbacks, questions to ask your doctor

+- Radiotherapy: External beam

+Stereotactic body radiation therapy

+EBRT with brachytherapy seed boost

+Brachytherapy

-- Active surveillance or monitoring; what it is, who it is suitable for, advantages and drawbacks, questions to ask your doctor - Radical prostatectomy laparoscopic, robotic assisted laparoscopic, open and perineal; what they are, who they are suitable for, what happens, advantages and drawbacks, questions to ask your doctor - Radiotherapy external beam radiotherapy (EBRT) and brachytherapy; what they are, who they are suitable for, what happens, advantages and drawbacks, questions to ask your doctor - Hormone therapy; what it is, when it might be used, how it is given, side effects - Brief overview of the newer experimental treatments; high intensity focused ultrasound (HIFU) cryotherapy, high dose rate brachytherapy (HDR Brachytherapy)
+what these are, who these are suitable for, what happens, advantages and drawbacks, questions to ask your doctor

+- Hormone therapy; what it is, when it might be used, how it is given, side effects - Cryotherapy; what it is, how to be referred for this treatment, when it might be used, how it is given, side effects and follow-up - Watchful waiting; what it is, when it might be suggested - Brief overview of the newer experimental treatments; high intensity focused ultrasound (HIFU), high dose rate brachytherapy (HDR Brachytherapy)

 Men and their families who want to know more about the treatment choices available, side effects and what effect this treatment may have on their quality of life.
-This section gives lots of information to help the man and his partner make an informed choice as to which treatment may be best for him
+This section gives lots of information to help the man and his partner make an informed choice as to which treatment may be best for him.